nemonameless/pytorch_summary/README.md

 ```
 ## validation mode
- To make sure my code is correct, I add a validation mothod from https://github.com/sksq96/pytorch-summary
+ To make sure the result is correct, a validation mothod from https://github.com/sksq96/pytorch-summary is added.
- To use this method, please install  *torchsummary*
+ To use this validation method, please install  *torchsummary*
  `pip3 install torchsummary`